 Coming off birth control doesn’t have to be a nightmare for skin.
 Your skin might have been bad the last time you tried to stop the pill but this time will be different.
 This time, you’ll know about post-pill acne and how to treat it.

 What causes post-pill acne?

-Certain types of hormonal birth control suppress sebum (skin oils) to “childhood levels”, which is a bit frightening when you think about it.
+Certain types of hormonal birth control suppress sebum (skin oils) to “childhood levels,” which is a bit frightening when you think about it.
 Adults are supposed to have more sebum than children, so it’s an abnormal situation.
-Your skin responds by up-regulating sebum, and that up-regulation can persist for months even after you stop the Pill (see the diagram below).
+Your skin responds by up-regulating sebum, and that upregulation can persist for months even after you stop the pill (see the diagram).

-The withdrawal process doesn’t last forever, but it does last a few months.
-Post-pill acne usually peaks about 3-6 months off the Pill, which is just when you were about to lose hope.
+The withdrawal process won’t last forever, but it could last up to a year or more.
+And post-pill acne usually peaks about six months off the pill—just when you were about to give up hope.

-- Consider taking DIM (diindolymethane), which is a phytonutrient from broccoli.
-It block androgens (male hormones), and is one of the most popular natural treatments for acne.
+- Consider taking DIM (diindolylmethane), which is a phytonutrient from broccoli.
+DIM is a natural androgen blocker and is one of the most popular natural treatments for acne.

 - Consider taking the herbal medicine berberine, which is antimicrobial, anti-inflammatory, and improves insulin sensitivity (thereby reducing the acne hormone IGF-1).
 Berberine also reduces androgens in women, which makes it a particularly good choice for PCOS.
 Berberine is not safe if you’re pregnant or breastfeeding and can interfere with some prescription medications.
 Speak to your clinician or pharmacist for more information about how to use berberine safely.